 Understanding: I understand pretty much everything in class regarding Math; everything my teacher says, and the word problems too.
 I understand basic questions and a few “odd” words.
 I know the local lingo and I am picking up some slang.
 I can read a very simple story and understand it.

-Parent Notes: We are amazed at how fast Lars is learning Spanish.
+Parent Notes: We are amazed at how fast our son is learning Spanish.
 After about 6 weeks, we no longer needed to help him with the translation of his homework.
 He is already beginning to correct our Spanish and occasionally translate for us.

 General Thoughts: Spanish is definitely much easier now compared to when I started.
 I learned that some of the words are the same or similar to English.